StevDoms/Power-Outage-Impact-Analysis/README.md

 Alternative Hypothesis: The missingness of OUTAGE.DURATION depend on CAUSE.CATEGORY

 <iframe src="assets/OD_bar_missing.html" width=800 height=600 frameBorder=0></iframe>
+The graph above shows the distribution of the missigness OUTAGE.DURATION based on the categories of CAUSE.CATEGORY.
+We can see from the graph above how the missingness of OUTAGE.DURATION varies depending on different categories of CAUSE.CATEGORY.
+To confirm, we will conduct a permutation test.

 <iframe src="assets/OutageDurationDistributionMissing.html" width=800 height=600 frameBorder=0></iframe>
 P-value for column OUTAGE.DURATION: 0.006644518272425249

-With a significance level of 0.1, we fail to reject the null hypothesis.
-Hence OUTAGE.DURATION is MAR
+With a significance level of 0.1, we fail to reject the null hypothesis since the p-value we obtained from conducting 300 permutatioon tests resulted in a p-value of around 0.006 which is significantly lower than the significance value.
+This also clearly proven in the graph in which the cutoff value of our observed statistic shown as a red line is far away from the test statistic distribution.
+Hence OUTAGE.DURATION is considered to be MAR.

 #### MAR Analysis for CUSTOMERS.AFFECTED
 Null Hypothesis: The missingness of CUSTOMERS.AFFECTED does not depend on CAUSE.CATEGORY Alternative Hypothesis: The missingness of CUSTOMERS.AFFECTED depend on CAUSE.CATEGORY

 <iframe src="assets/CAM_bar_missing.html" width=800 height=600 frameBorder=0></iframe>
+The graph above shows the distribution of the missigness CUSTOMERS.AFFECTED based on the categories of CAUSE.CATEGORY.
+Similar to OUTAGE.DURATION, notice how the graph above also indicates missingness of OUTAGE.DURATION varies depending on different categories of CAUSE.CATEGORY.
+To confirm, we will conduct a permutation test.

 <iframe src="assets/CustomersAffectedDistributionMissing.html" width=800 height=600 frameBorder=0></iframe>
 P-value for column CUSTOMERS.AFFECTED: 0.0033222591362126247

-With a significance level of 0.1, we fail to reject the null hypothesis.
-Hence CUSTOMERS.AFFECTED is MAR
+With a significance level of 0.1, we fail to reject the null hypothesis since the p-value we obtained from conducting 300 permutatioon tests resulted in a p-value of around 0.003 which is significantly lower than the significance value.
+This also clearly proven in the graph in which the cutoff value of our observed statistic shown as a red line is far away from the test statistic distribution.
+Hence CUSTOMERS.AFFECTED is considered to be MAR.

 #### MAR Analysis for TOTAL.PRICE
 Null Hypothesis: The missingness of TOTAL.PRICE does not depend on CAUSE.CATEGORY Alternative Hypothesis: The missingness of TOTAL.PRICE depend on CAUSE.CATEGORY

 <iframe src="assets/TPM_bar_missing.html" width=800 height=600 frameBorder=0></iframe>
+The graph above shows the distribution of the missigness TOTAL.PRICE based on the categories of CAUSE.CATEGORY.
+Similar to OUTAGE.DURATION and CUSTOMERS.AFFECTED, notice how the graph above also indicates missingness of TOTAL.PRICE varies depending on different categories of CAUSE.CATEGORY.
+To confirm, we will conduct a permutation test.

 <iframe src="assets/TotalPriceDistributionMissing.html" width=800 height=600 frameBorder=0></iframe>
 P-value for column TOTAL.PRICE: 0.07641196013289037

-With a significance level of 0.1, we fail to reject the null hypothesis.
-Hence TOTAL.PRICE is MAR
+With a significance level of 0.1, we fail to reject the null hypothesis since the p-value we obtained from conducting 300 permutatioon tests resulted in a p-value of around 0.07 which is lower than the significance value.
+Although this time the p-value is lower than the significance level of 0.01, changing the significance level to 0.05 or lower will change the outcome of the permutation test.
+But in our case, we will stick to a significane level of 0.1 and reject the null hypothesis.
+Notice in the graph in which the cutoff value of our observed statistic shown as a red line strays away from the majority of test statistic distribution.
+Hence CUSTOMERS.AFFECTED is considered to be MAR.